uga-libraries/born-digital-accessioning/README.md

 3. Safely copy all digital files to temporary preservation storage.

-4. Identify and appraise out any trashed or temporary files and unwanted software.

-5. Verify the integrity of the copied files and generate baseline fixity information.
+4. Verify the integrity of the copied files and generate baseline fixity information.

-6. Generate an initial report of file formats.
+5. Generate a report of file formats.

-7. Create appropriate backups of the copied files.
+6. Perform technical appraisal on the accession.

-8. Document all decisions and actions performed on an accession.
+7. Document all decisions and actions performed on the accession.

-9. Create an ArchivesSpace accession record.
+8. Create an ArchivesSpace accession record.

+_Once all accessions have been received:_

+10. Appraise the content of the collection.

-10. Propose an initial processing plan.
+11. Propose an initial processing plan.

 ## Procedure Overview